EffectOrientedProgramming/book/Chapters/04_Why_Functional.md

 Functions in a functional language don't need to be tied to a particular data structure.
 Thus, they can often be written for more general use and to reduce duplication.
-Functional languages come with a general set of well-tested, reusable operations that can be applied almost mathematically in many situations.
+Functional languages come with a general set of well-tested, reusable operations that can be applied in many situations.

 A functional language relies on immutability.
 An immutable data structure doesn't need privacy because it is safe for any task to read, and it cannot be written (only initialized).
-Because immutability dramatically simplifies everything, objects in functional languages are simply naked data structures along with constructors.
+Ojects in functional languages are simply naked data structures along with constructors.
 When everything is immutable, there is no need for private properties or methods to maintain the state of an object.

 ## Summary: Style vs Substance